HaritaLolla/GUI-Application/README.md

   3. The src package is responsible for database operations such as inserting new data, deleting the exsisiting data and allows              navigation through the exisiting data in the database.

 In this project Apache Maven was used for managing the build, reporting and documentation.
+To view the complete project check the Cars GUI.zip folder.